hassaan-munir/CodeAplha_Emotion-Recognition-from-Speech/README.md

 # Emotion Recognition From Speech

 ## Project Overview

 In this project, you are requested to train a **deep learning model** to recognize human feelings (such as happy, sad, angry) based on audio sampling of speech sounds.
 The model will use enhanced machine learning to be able to correctly identify the emotional condition based on the sound of the voice.
-The project was created under the task of my **Code Alpha Machine Learning Internship**.

 ## Dataset

 In training and testing the model, the **RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song) dataset** was employed.
 This is a complete data that includes recordings of actors uttering different sentences in different moods.

 You can download the dataset from Kaggle:
 [RAVDESS Emotional Speech Speech Emotion Recognition](https://www.kaggle.com/api/v1/datasets/download/uwrfkaggler/ravdess-emotional-speech-audio)

 ## Methodology